Bradford on Avon, Wiltshire

 There is a primary school in Tyning Road; secondary school pupils attend St Laurence School in Bradford.
 A special school, the Sutcliffe School, occupied for a while the buildings that are now the Dorothy House Hospice.

 There is an active and beautifully-sited Cricket Club with a clubhouse built in 2004 near the Manor House.
+Winsley Bowls Club was founded in in 1903 and has its green and clubhouse near the Seven Stars.
 Bradford 0n Avon Rugby Club has its ground on the north-west side of the village, beyond the by-pass.

 Quarrying was formerly an important industry at Murhill and Conkwell.
 The largest concerns in Winsley are now the Dorothy House Hospice and the Avon Park Retirement Village (formerly Winsley Sanatorium).
 Agriculture is still significant, although many of the farmhouses have been sold off and an increasing acreage is being given over to horses.

-There is a small railway station at Avoncliff; Winsley is served by buses 264 and 265 between Bradford and Bath.
+There is a small railway station at Avoncliff; Winsley is served by bus route 265 between Bradford and Bath.

 Winsley Wiltshire history.